Tier 2 (General) Graduates

 If you have been offered a skilled job in the UK or if you are from outside the outside the European Economic Area (EEA) and Switzerland, you can apply for a Tier 2 (General) visa for international graduates.

 - Your employer must have a Tier 2 sponsor licence

-- Usually the job must have been advertised as required by the Home Office, but most Tier 4 students who have graduated recently are exempt from this advertising requirement (resident labour market test)
+- Usually the job must have been advertised as required by the Home Office, but Tier 4 students who have graduated recently and are switching to Tier 2 in the UK are exempt from this advertising requirement (Resident Labour Market Test - see below)

 - You have to prove that you have English language skills, which you meet if you have a UK degree

 - You have to meet the maintenance requirement

 - If you want to, or must, apply outside the UK, or if you apply in the UK and you have immigration permission as a Tier 4 partner, your job must score a minimum number of points.

 - A Guide for Employers to recruit international graduates can be a useful resource for employers, although please note this has not been amended since 2013 so some of the figures are a little out of date.
 UKCISA also provide useful information.